ihab65/dzdc/README.md

 # dzdc
-covert currencies to DZD in BM prices and display it in a readable way
+covert currencies to DZD in BM prices and display it in a readable way in the terminal .

 ### installing
 ```